juju/docs/1970-getting-started-with-juju.md

 This guide introduces you to Juju on MS Windows, macOS and Linux.
-You'll be deploying a simple web application.
+You'll be deploying a simple web application to your local machine.
 Later on, you'll be able to use those same commands to deploy the app into the cloud, whether private or public.

 ## Watch this guide